Visual arts of the Indigenous peoples of the Americas: Printmaking

 Although it is widely speculated that the ancient Adena stone tablets were used for printmaking, not much is known about aboriginal American printmaking.
 20th-century Native artists have borrowed techniques from Japan and Europe, such as woodcut, linocut, serigraphy, monotyping, and other practices.

 Printmaking has flourished among Inuit communities in particular.
 European-Canadian James Houston created a graphic art program in Cape Dorset, Nunavut in 1957.
 Houston taught local Inuit stone carvers how to create prints from stone-blocks and stencils.
 He asked local artists to draw pictures and the shop generated limited edition prints, based on the ukiyo-e workshop system of Japan.
 Cooperative print shops were also established in nearby communities, including Baker Lake, Puvirnituq, Holman, and Pangnirtung.
 These shops have experimented with etching, engraving, lithography, and silkscreen.
 Shops produced annual catalogs advertising their collections.
 Local birds and animals, spirit beings, and hunting scenes are the most popular subject matter, but are allegorical in nature.
 Backgrounds tend to be minimal and perspective is mixed.
 One of the most prominent of Cape Dorset artists is Kenojuak Ashevak (born 1927), who has received many public commissions and two honorary doctorate degrees.
 Other prominent Inuit printmakers and graphic artists include Parr, Osuitok Ipeelee, Germaine Arnaktauyok, Pitseolak Ashoona, Tivi Etok, Helen Kalvak, Jessie Oonark, Kananginak Pootoogook, Pudlo Pudlat, Irene Avaalaaqiaq Tiktaalaaq, and Simon Tookoome.
-Inuit printmaker Andrew Qappik designed the coat of arms of Nunavut.
+Inuk printmaker Andrew Qappik designed the coat of arms of Nunavut.

 Many Native painters transformed their paintings into fine art prints.
 Potawatomi artist Woody Crumbo created bold, screen prints and etchings in the mid-20th century that blended traditional, flat Bacone Style with Art Deco influences.
 Kiowa-Caddo-Choctaw painter, T.C.
 Cannon traveled to Japan to study wood block printing from master printers.

 In Chile, Mapuche printmaker Santos Chávez (1934–2001) was one of the most celebrated artists of his country – with over 85 solo exhibitions during his lifetime.

 Melanie Yazzie (Navajo), Linda Lomahaftewa (Hopi-Choctaw), Fritz Scholder and Debora Iyall (Cowlitz) have all built successful careers with their print and have gone on to teach the next generation of printers.
 Walla Walla artist, James Lavadour founded Crow's Shadow Institute of the Arts on the Umatilla Reservation in Oregon in 1992.
 Crow's Shadow features a state-of-the-art printmaking studio and offers workshops, exhibition space, and printmaking residencies for Native artists, in which they pair visiting artists with master printers.